Security costs skyrocket at EPA

 Asked for comment on this story, EPA spokeswoman Liz Bowman said, "We decline to comment on security measures taken months ago to protect the administrator."

-New security and a sound-proof room for Pruitt's office
+New security and a soundproof room for Pruitt's office

 Security enhancements are also being added to Pruitt's third-floor office inside the EPA's Washington headquarters, where sources have previously described restricted access to even the hallway near his office.